DucharmeEthan/Comp3040Assignment2/README_INSTRUCTIONS.md

 - [Link](https://mszep.github.io/pandoc_resume/) to markdown resume creation guide.
 - Purchase Andrew Etter's Modern Technical Writing: An Introduction to Software Documentation [here](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)!
-- Check out the official Jekyll documentation.
+- Check out the official Jekyll [documentation](https://jekyllrb.com/docs/).
-- For more information on GIT and GitHub check out their documentation seen at this link.
+- For more information on GIT and GitHub check out their documentation seen at this [link](https://github.com/git-guides).

 ## Authors and Acknowledgements

-- My thanks goes out to [Matt Graham](https://twitter.com/mattgraham) for the use of the midnight theme as well as my group members Lyle Arcinas and Ben Clarke for the extra eyes to correct errors.
+- My thanks goes out to [Matt Graham](https://twitter.com/mattgraham) for the use of the midnight theme as well as my group members Lyle Arcinas and Ben Clark for the extra eyes to correct errors.

 ## FAQS

 ### 1. Why is Markdown better than a word processor?

 - Markdown offers simplicity, version control compatibility, and ease of collaboration.
-It ensures consistent formatting across different platforms.
+It also ensures consistent formatting across different platforms.

 ### 2. Why is my resume not showing up?

 - Double-check your GitHub Pages settings, repository structure, and file names.
-Ensure the Markdown file is in the correct branch, and there are no typos in the file extension.
+Ensure the Markdown file is in the correct branch, and there are no typos in the file extension as these can all be causes of the resume not loading correctly.